Stop the search!! We have compiled the complete guide to school holiday activities Adelaide style for spring 2020!!

 Head to UniSA’s Adelaide Planetarium at Mawson Lakes and learn all about the constellations, stars and planets from the comfort of your own armchair.
 Saturday sessions will take you on a fascinating journey across our Universe.
 Join one of their highly experienced astronomers as they guide you through constellations, the solar system and beyond.

-10 BIG days out in Adelaide for the October school holidays
+10 BIG days out in Adelaide – September/October school holidays

 One or two BIG days out are sometimes a fun school holiday activity to create special memories with your kids.
 Here are our picks: